What is Australia really like? Australia is one of those destinations that most travellers seem to end up in at some point

 As a rule of thumb, the further away a place is from ‘civilisation’, the higher the cost of living for things like fuel and food.
 This is down to the fact that it costs more to transport items to remote locations.
 Whilst land can be dirt cheap (sorry not sorry for the pun), it is often counteracted by the daily expense of living in the middle of nowhere.

 We’ve found that fresh fruit and vegetables are expensive.
 Wherever possible, we try to stick to seasonal veggies to help reduce the cost, but sometimes we just have to go for the tinned varieties instead of fresh food.
-If you’re willing to compromise on quality and variety, then you can feed yourself for a week for under $40.
+If you’re willing to compromise on quality and variety, then you can feed yourself for a week for under $40 – this is for 2 of us.

 Lie #5: Everyone Is Beautiful, Tanned, And Fit